intelliw/hsy-api.host/README.md

         - host              // setup and configuration for the app runtime
         - operations        //
         - parameters        // generic class for simple params, specialised classes for complex params such as Period
-        - paths             // routers and request handlers, these handle top level routes and validate params, headers, and authorisation
+        - paths             // routers for paths these handle top level routes
+        - requests          // request handlers, these validate params, headers, and authorisation
         - responses         // view and response handlers for data and errors.
 Each response is constructed with a data objectand selects a view based on headers
         - system            // shared utilities and tools.